BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

     }
   }, [cat && codependant]);
 ```
 In most cases how code is formated can be arbitrary, but changes that are solely about respacing code should be avoided to prevent unneeded git conflicts.
-The exception is when converting legacy code to agreed to standards.
-This will help reviewers and your fellow developers see the lines of code you changed rather than need to sort through many lines of reformated code and risk overlooking your contributions.
+The exception is when converting legacy code to meet standards.
+This will help reviewers and your fellow developers see the lines of code you changed, rather than need to sort through many lines of reformated code and risk overlooking your contributions.

 ## Sass Tree Best Practices